-All these appointees must have expertise in consumer rights, privacy, technology, and (with some restrictions to help ensure that they remain free from external influence).
+All these appointees must have expertise in customer rights, privacy, technology, and (with some restrictions to help ensure that they remain free from external influence).

-Role of CPPA: The California Privacy Protection Agency will regulate and supervise both CCPA and CPRA.
-The CPPA will have the right to investigate and find any kind of violations.
+Role of CPPA: It will regulate and supervise both CCPA and CPRA.
+The CPPA will have the right to investigate and find any violations.

 CPRA introduces three additional requirements for business that are closely formed after the EU’s GDPR regime: